What Are Opioids?

 Starting in the 1990s, pharmaceutics companies assured doctors that Opioid painkillers were the best answer to treat patients’ pain.
 Many were led to believe that Opioids were not addictive.
 By 2012, doctors wrote 259 million painkiller prescriptions annually.
 That’s more than enough for every adult in America to have their own bottle of pills.
 What followed was an addiction and overdose epidemic that has killed more Americans than the HIV/AIDS Epidemic, guns, car accidents, or the entirety of US casualties caused by the Vietnam War.
 More than 115 people die every day from an Opioid-related overdose in the US.

 However, the Opioid Epidemic of today looks very different than it did in the 1990s and early 2000s.
 The First Wave of the epidemic was characterized by sky-rocketing numbers of prescription Opioids on the market and in medicine cabinets.
 The Second Wave (beginning in 2010) included high rates of overdose deaths and increasing numbers of Heroin users.
 Because Heroin is chemically-similar to prescription Opioids, it produces similar effects.
-Additionally, it is cheaper and generally easier to find than an illegal prescription.
+Additionally, it is cheaper and generally easier to find than a legal or illegal prescription.

 These factors contributed to the rise of the Third Wave of the epidemic.
 Highly potent synthetic Opioids (like Fentanyl and Carfentanil) began to appear as cutting agents in Heroin as well as counterfeit Oxycodone and Hydrocodone pills.
 Many people were not accustomed to the sheer strength of these drugs (Carfentanil is 10,000 times more potent than Morphine and 100 times stronger than Fentanyl) and overdosed as a result.
 Fentanyl-related overdose deaths doubled between 2015 and 2016, killing 19,400 people.